Digital labor: On-demand platforms

 On-demand work has grown alongside widespread Internet access and mobile technology.
 Platforms cover various sectors: rental (e.g., Airbnb), transportation (e.g., Uber), food delivery, home services, and education.
 Workers on such platforms are often classified as independent contractors, limiting their labor protections.
 Data generated by users and workers fuels platform improvement and monetization.

 Social media

 Most value on social media platforms is created by users through posts, likes, and engagement.
 This user activity is a form of unpaid digital labor.
 Platforms monetize this labor through advertising and data extraction.
 The concept relates to participatory culture, where audiences contribute to cultural production, often without compensation.

 Relation to AI and data economies

 Human digital labor underpins AI systems.
 Tasks like labeling, moderating, or annotating are crucial for training datasets.
 While AI is often seen as replacing human labor, it depends heavily on invisible human work.
 This connection has been explored in works like Ghost Work by Mary L. Gray and Siddharth Suri.
+Research on AI content moderation is an important area that requires more discussion.
+Sarah T. Roberts characterizes the manual removal of harmful or graphic content as "digital refuse," arguing that because this work relies on human cultural judgement, it cannot be fully automated or offloaded to AI to do the parsing.
+This process is often marketed as a miraculous cure for social problems, a phenomenon known as "AI Snake Oil," as discussed by Reece Rogers.
+This leads to more technical limitations and a reliance on hidden human labor to correct data leakage.
+Rogers notes that this necessitates a form of "AI Agnosticism," demanding transparency regarding the data and labor involved before accepting how effective these tools really are.